 The Silk Route

 There is little in the way of rain fall, summertime is very hot (+40), and winters extremely cold (-5).
-Spring and Autumn are the best times to visit.
-The redspokes Uzbekistan cycling tour is timed to run during optimal climactic conditions for adventure cycling.
+Spring and Autumn are the best times to visit. redspokes' Uzbekistan itinerary is timed to run during optimal climactic conditions for adventure cycling.

-On the redspokes Uzbeksitan cycle tour you will experience mesmerizing scenery, diverse historic and modern architecture, from the columns and intricate patterns of mosques and madrassahs to Christian churches and temples, and enjoy classic Uzbekistan cuisine.
+On redspokes Uzbeksitan cycle holiday you will experience mesmerizing scenery, diverse historic and modern architecture, from the columns and intricate patterns of mosques and madrassahs to Christian churches and temples, and enjoy classic Uzbek cuisine.

 NB: Although it is our intention to operate the itinerary as detailed below, it may be necessary to make some changes as a result of climatic conditions, alterations to flight schedules or other operational factors.

 11 days from